A UX Case Study

 Lightweight and straightforward will create delightful experiences

 I focused on the features that participants indicated as most important during research.
-My approach was to fulfill the user's needs with simplified flows with clear navigation so that users could get to where they needed quickly.
+My approach was to fulfill the user's needs with simplified flows with clear navigation so that users could get to where they needed to go quickly.
 With that, I was able to create user stories and acceptance criteria for the minimum viable product (MVP) of the redesign of Venmo.

 Once I determined which features would be in the redesign, I created an information architecture that matched users' mental models.
 I designed an open card sort exercise through Optimal Workshop.
 This exercise allowed me to get users involved in organizing the features in the app.
 First, I wrote down all of the features that I included in my MVP onto cards.
 Then, I asked participants to collect those cards into groups that made sense to them and assign whatever names they wanted to the groups they created.
 Their groupings were used to create an organization scheme that would best match users' expectations.